NicolasMachado/Help-Expat-Berlin/README.md

 * Sockets are used to allow real-time chat and real time messages notifications.
 * A test suite containing 25 test cases is implemented.
 Most of them use SuperAgent to test logged in features.

+## Test version

+If you want to test the features of the website, head to https://help-expat-berlin.herokuapp.com/auth/account-login, and log in with any of the test accounts.

 ## To work on the project locally:
 * Install node